 After completing this assignment we found it to be a lot more fun and easier than we expected it to be, and it opened our eyes to the possibilities of what projection mapping can do to a simple room and it made us hungry for more.

-With this project, I had originally wanted to continue working with MIDI controls to affect parameters and visuals through MadMapper.
+Concept With this project, I had originally wanted to continue working with MIDI controls to affect parameters and visuals through MadMapper.
 My first thought seemed a bit ambitious, but I was excited to attempt to work it out.
 Since each of the dual projector setups were run on four separate computers, I needed to find a system that would allow them to sync MIDI with each other.
 Initially I felt that a hardware MIDI interface would solve the problem, but that would only be useful for sending a handful of MIDI data to a single computer.
 I looked into syncing the computers via a Virtual MIDI Network, seeing as Ableton Live 10 allows you to host a single Live session on multiple systems via Virtual Networks (Wi-Fi).
 The bump that I ran into with this technique was simple, we are running 3 Windows and 1 Mac.
 While the Mac has a driver for Virtual Networking, apparently most Windows systems do not.
 After learning this, I decided to find another way around creating this project.
+Instead of starting with the technical aspect, I decided to start this project thinking of what I wanted to portray creatively.
+With 8 projectors washing the entire length of the room, I wanted to create something environmental, and heavily textured.

-I remembered that I had great 1080p drone footage given to me by a friend that he had bought for a music video.
+Process I remembered that I had great 1080p drone footage given to me by a friend that he had bought for a music video.
 Bird's eye view video of beautiful oceans and forests with lots of rich greens and deep orange sunsets.

+I wanted to make this footage more rhythmic and a different balance between the importance of texture and color.
+Keeping the texture of trees and rocks was important, but I also wanted to make it more about the natural colors.
 Taking the footage into Premiere Pro, I scaled the footage down and rotated it in a radial motion around the center.
 The amount of sections varies from clip to clip, but I used anywhere from 3 to 24 sections of the same video repeated.

 To 'soft-sync' all of the footage, I rendered my final composition four separate times.
 Since the visuals are set to music, I let the beginning of each render have 4 bars notice to start the next station (Station 2, which runs the music, has 16bars notice, Station 1 has 12bars, Station 3 has 8bars, and Station 4 has 4bars).
 This allows me to press play with slightly more accuracy than quantifying my start times with seconds.
+One thing that irritated me about working in Premiere Pro, is the lack of grids that are possible within the timeline.
+Since everything is in sync to the amount of video frames (30fps), it is impossible to tweak the video by BPM (beats per minute).
+My only solution was to use the closest frame marker as possible, which throws off some of the video renders by roughly 5 milliseconds.

 Concept: